MannShah720/Assemble/README.md

 ## Hangman with a tech twist

+## ❓ How to play
-"Assemble" the word in order to protect the programming languages from the evil Assembly!
+* Guess the letters to "assemble" the word in order to protect the programming languages from the evil Assembly!
+* You can switch from normal words to tech-related words and vice versa (currently under construction)

 ## Preview
 <p align="center">